dakshaau/CapioAI/README.md

 The server accepts **GET** requests with the request header having `apiKey` label and an associated string.

-Thre requests are only accepted at the URL: `http://IP:PORT/transcript/<transcriptID>`
+The requests are only accepted at the URL: `http://IP:PORT/transcript/<transcriptID>`